Apprenticeships are good for business, providing real, measurable benefits for employers.

-In spring 2017 the way the Government funds apprenticeships in England is changing.
-Some employers will be required to contribute to a new apprenticeship levy, and there will be changes to the funding for apprenticeship training for all employers.
+The way the Government funds apprenticeships in England changed in 2017.
+Some employers are now required to contribute to an apprenticeship levy, and there have been changes to the funding for apprenticeship training for all employers.

-The apprenticeship levy requires all employers operating in the UK, with a pay bill over £3 million each year, to make an investment in apprenticeships.
+The apprenticeship levy requires all employers operating in the UK with a pay bill over £3 million per year to make an investment in apprenticeships.
 You can benefit from this investment by training apprentices.
-The following link to the Government’s website Apprenticeship levy: how it will work - GOV.UK provides some more detailed information on how the apprenticeship levy will work, from the date it will be introduced on 6th April 2017.
-The guidance also explains the key principles of the apprenticeship levy and how it will work from 1st May 2017, whether you pay the levy or not.
+The following link to the Government’s website - Apprenticeship levy: how it will work - GOV.UK - provides some more detailed information on how the apprenticeship levy works and what its key principles are.

 What financial support is available?